 Making Ahmram Eala also led to the creation of a very novel sweater quilt called Machine Knit.
 When his silk quilt was finished, the husband wanted to cut holes in it to inset small red LED's to make the swans' crystal eyes light up.
 Unsurprisingly I refused, but I did make a sweater quilt with a Damian Hurst-type crystal skull for him to play with.
 He mounted small screens in the eye-sockets, mounted a tiny camera in the top of the skull, then programmed the eyes to follow movement picked up by the camera using two tiny Rapsberry Pi computers.
 The end result is a skull with eyes that can follow you.
 This has caused endless amusement and kept the husband quiet for simply ages!

 In 2018 I also revisited the paisley motif as it is such a versatile pattern.
 I found new avenues to explore, and I spent a lot of the year creating a new set of cot quilt patterns which extended ideas and designs beyond the traditions that encompassed the original set of quilts.
 These went to create the Paisley Parade collection for my second gallery at the 2019 Festival of Quilts.

 Much of 2019 was spent making quilts and putting the finishing touches to the Paisley Parade gallery for the Festival of Quilts.
 Thanks to the husband's technical expertise, the gallery was supported by a local web-site showing how the designs were created.
 It also featured time-lapse videos of the whole process of making one of the quilts.

-For 2021 there are two large wholecloth Colonial knot and bead quilts and a Welsh wholecloth bed quilt in advanced stages of planning, a fabric stash as large as it ever has been, and hands that still work (most of the time)!
+I still have two large wholecloth Colonial knot and bead quilts and a Welsh wholecloth bed quilt in advanced stages of planning, a fabric stash as large as it ever has been, and hands that still work (most of the time)!
 So hopefully it's not the end of the story!